guiston04/m1_proyect/README.md

 # The app

 This app has the objective to indicate what bicimad stations is the closest to your embassy or consulate.
-The result the user is going to get is a dataframe with the embassy/consulate that has been selected and its nearest bicimad station.
+The result the user is going to get is a dataframe with the embassy/consulate that has been selected, its nearest bicimad station, and the available number of bikes left to use!

 The objective is to incentivize this transportation method in the city of madrid but also to get diplomats to their crucial meetings in time as well as giving them a time to do some exercice!